jxwleong/stm32-usart/Readme.md

 Only used GPIO registers will be discussed.

 1. **GPIO port mode register (GPIOx_MODER) (x = A..I/J/K)**
+    &nbsp;
+    This register is used to configure the I/O direction for each GPIO ports.
     ![GPIOx_MODER](https://github.com/jason9829/stm32-usart/blob/master/resources/images/reference%20manual/GPIOx_MODER.PNG)
     Figure x.
 The register map for GPIOx_MODER from page 281 at [1].
     &nbsp;